 Talking about end of life can be hard for patients and their loved ones.
-This guide provides information for both patients and caregivers about advance care planning, what to expect when someone is nearing the end of life, and hospice care.
+This guide provides information for both patients and caregivers about advance care planning, palliative care, what to expect when someone is nearing the end of life, and hospice care.
 Making health care decisions in advance and sharing them with family, caregivers, and healthcare providers helps ensure that the patient's wishes are understood.
 We hope that this information will help prepare you for the future and guide you to the support and care you may need.

 Hospice is a special type of care in which medical, psychological, and spiritual support are provided to patients and their loved ones when cancer therapies are no longer controlling the disease.
 Hospice care focuses on controlling pain and other symptoms of illness so patients can remain as comfortable as possible near the end of life.
 Hospice focuses on caring, not curing.
 If the patient’s condition improves or the cancer goes into remission, hospice care can be discontinued and active treatment may resume.
 Choosing hospice care doesn’t mean giving up.
 It just means that the goal of treatment has changed.

 Hospice services may include doctor or nursing care, medical supplies and equipment, home health aide services, short-term respite (relief) services for caregivers, drugs to help manage cancer-related symptoms, spiritual support and counseling, and social work services.
 Patients’ families are also an important focus of hospice care, and services are designed to give them assistance and support.
 Hospice care most often takes place at home.
 However, hospice care can also be delivered in special in-patient facilities, hospitals, and nursing homes.